At least 8,000 high-net-worth individuals are expected to move out of India this year, says report

 In November, he told Parliament that according to the data available with the Ministry of External Affairs, 1,33,83,718 Indians are now living in foreign countries.

-In 2020, a Global Wealth Migration Review report showed that nearly 5,000 millionaires, or 2% of the total number of high-net-worth individuals, in India left the country in 2020 alone.
+A Global Wealth Migration Review report showed that nearly 5,000 millionaires, or 2% of the total number of high-net-worth individuals, in India left the country in 2020 alone.

 A 2018 report by investment bank Morgan Stanley also found that 23,000 Indian millionaires had left the country since 2014.